Updated: May 2

 If your staff are spending a lot of time on manual processes or multiple systems, it stands to reason that they aren't as productive as they could be.
 It is also obvious that an increase in workload will only exacerbate this problem.
 As you grow, you can take a close look at the tasks your employees are asked to perform along with the systems used.

-1. Do tasks still make sense, can they be eliminated, can they be modified?
+1. Do tasks still make sense, can they be eliminated or modified?

 Example: Are you still scheduling your services in outlook or google?
 While those tools work great early on, as you become more successful, they often start causing more harm than good.
 Perhaps it is time to look for a scheduler system that offers up some automation or route planning functions?